 Browse ADRIC’s latest news and articles covering ADR topics.

-The ADR Institute of Canada (ADRIC) announces that Charmaine Panko has been chosen as this year’s recipient of the Regional Lionel J. McGowan Award.
+Regional Lionel J. McGowan Award: The ADR Institute of Canada (ADRIC) announces that two outstanding individuals have been chosen to receive this year’s Regional Lionel J. McGowan Award.
 This award is given annually to an individual who has contributed significantly to the promotion and development of ADR within a region or made an outstanding contribution […]

 The Ethics of Online Mediation May 12, 2022 2:00 PM ET / 1:00 PM CT / 12:00 PM MT / 11:00 AM PT Register here This program considers how mediator ethics applies when we mediate online.
 The online forum brings unique considerations to ethical basics – including competency and confidentiality.
 The program will also present […]

 Dear ADRIC Clients, Committees, Partners and Service Providers, It is with a mix of sadness and gratitude that the Board of Directors announces Janet McKay`s departure as Executive Director of The ADR Institute of Canada, effective November 1st, 2021.
 Janet has played a critical role in the development and success of the organization, and while […]